kserve/kserve/docs/samples/rollouts/README.md

 my-model-predictor-default-wfgrl-deployment-75c7845fcb-v5g7r   2/2     Running   0          49s
 ```

 Run a prediction.
-Use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
+Use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=my-model